purnakam/practice/README.md

 - The rules of the game remain the same as described in Method 1.

+### The Minion Game 🍌

+Join Stuart and Kevin in a battle of words!
+In "The Minion Game," players compete to form words from a given string of letters.
+Will you help Stuart (who can only make words starting with consonants) or Kevin (who can only make words starting with vowels) win the game?
+It's time to show off your vocabulary skills and claim victory in this fun-filled challenge!

+#### Setup

+1. Navigate to the `minion_game` directory.
+2. Run the `minion_game.py` script to start the game.

+#### Rules

+- Players take turns forming words from a given string of letters.
+- Stuart can only make words starting with consonants (non-vowels).
+- Kevin can only make words starting with vowels (a, e, i, o, u).
+- Each player scores points equal to the number of words they can form that start with their designated letter type.
+- The player with the most points at the end wins the game.

 ## How to Contribute

 👩‍💻 Ready to join the fun? 👨‍💻